2 Days in Skopje

 Skopje Self-Guided Walking Tour

 The fortress is located at the highest point in the city near the Old Town and provides a good overview of Skopje.
-According to our offline Google map, the entrance was down the hill and around the bend but it turns out this is not correct.
+According to our offline Google map, the entrance was down the hill and around the bend, but this is not correct.

-Another couple who we met in a grocery store in Mostar, later in our travels, used the term “Google moments”.
-It happens when you find yourself in a location Google maps has directed you to, but it is not at all where you want to or should be.
+Later in our travels, another couple we met in a grocery store in Mostar used the term “Google moments.”
+These happen when you find yourself in a location Google Maps has directed you to, but it is not where you want to be or should be.

 A pop up book store at Macedonia Square in Skopje

 This usually results in a change of plans to get back on track.
-We looked at the hill we had just descended and decided we would swing by the fortress on our way back to the hotel at the end of our day.
+We looked at the hill we had just descended and decided to swing by the fortress on our way back to the hotel at the end of our day.

 Macedonia Square

-Macedonia Square is a central gathering point in Skopje, the capital city of North Macedonia.
-In the square and in a few other areas of the city you find numerous statues, monuments, and impressive buildings.
+Macedonia Square is a central gathering point in Skopje, the capital of North Macedonia.
+In the square and in a few other areas of the city, you can find numerous statues, monuments, and impressive buildings.

 The project was controversial and seen as a political statement.
 An attempt at nation-building while revitalizing the city at the same time.
 It does leave one with an impression, albeit one that is hard to define.